-These mats are really nice underfoot and they absorbent small amounts of water.
-If you spend a lot of time cooking or on your feet, these FEEL great.
+These anti-fatigue mats are really nice underfoot and they absorb small amounts of water.
+If you spend long periods of time cooking or on your feet, these are a great choice, they provide thick cushioning that just FEELS good.
 They are usually washable, but they have to be air-dried.
-I used this one in my kitchen over my hardwood floors for several years.
+I used this one in my home kitchen space over my hard floors for several years.
 They are also pretty inexpensive.

-After about two years in my kitchen it started to look a little frayed, but that’s two good years.
+After about two years in my kitchen, it started to look a little frayed, but that’s quite a long time in a busy kitchen.
 There are not as many fun choices if you don’t want a solid color mat.

 - This is the one I used for a few years from Ballard.

 - This one on ETSY is customizable.
 You can choose color, pattern, font and name.
 The only downside is that it’s pretty small.